Chris Angove, Independent Professional Engineer

 I wanted a book for the Microchip PIC 24F series but this relates to another, however 75% of it was useful.

 I seem to have lost this book so I cannot remember much about it.
 VMEbus was a backplane standard started around 1990, still used today but faster more up to date versions are available.

 Like most of the 'for Dummies' books, lots of information and quite cheap.

 Very useful practical hands-on information as it is a radio amateur's book.

+Lots of concise information with no rambling.
 Up to the usual Schaum standard.

 Replaces the HTML 3 one, just as good.
 Click here for the latest HTML5 and CSS3 versions.

 And another Schaum, same standard.